TysonAndre/pecl-weakreference_bc/README.md

 The Weakmap class is very similar to WeakReference, only that it also allows to associate data to each object.
 When the target object gets destroyed, the associated data is automatically freed.

+This is similar to https://www.php.net/manual/en/class.weakmap.php (but currently implements Iterator instead of IteratorAggregate)

 ```php
 <?php